sebasfavaron/IG-Social-Graph-Tool/README.md

 1. Running the website:
    1. Use the tool you prefer to start a simple http server.
 A simple one if you have python installed is [SimpleHTTPServer](https://www.redhat.com/sysadmin/simple-http-server).
 Personally, I'm using the [simple-hot-reload-server](https://www.npmjs.com/package/simple-hot-reload-server/v/1.1.4)
 2. Generating the data:
-   1. From the server you just ran, you need to drag the bookmark link
+   1. From the server you just ran, you need to drag the bookmark link (Note: if you want to modify the bookmarklet see here[^1])
    2. Head to [instagram](https://www.instagram.com)
    3. Click the bookmarklet
    4. Wait 15-20 seconds until it prompts you to download the json (TODO: add example json image or gif of the process)